 SEAT Arona review - MPG, CO2 and running costs

-The Arona's 1.0-litre three-cylinder petrol engine promises decent economy
+The SEAT Arona's 1.0-litre three-cylinder petrol engine promises decent economy

 SEAT has taken a novel approach to the Arona’s line-up, eschewing the traditional ‘entry-level’ edition which offers a low price, but a basic spec that few customers ultimately choose.
 As such, the whole Arona range is predicted to have strong residual values; and, with available deposit contributions on finance deals, the car should be at the sharper end of the class on monthly rates.

 Although based on the Ibiza, the group rating for the SUV is higher, because while both cars share a lot of security and safety features, the Arona is being pitched at a slightly higher price point.
 That said, with every Arona sitting between groups 9 and 19, it's on a par with its rivals from Citroen and Hyundai.

 SEAT used to have a poor reputation for depreciation, but several key models in the past few years - including the Leon, Ibiza and, in particular, the Ateca SUV - have firmed up the company’s performance in this area.
-The Arona is one of the more expensive contenders in the small SUV class, but our experts predict that it’ll also hold on to more money than most, with expected residual values in the region of 50% after a typical three-year/36,000-mile ownership period.
+The Arona is one of the more expensive contenders in the small SUV class, but our experts predict that it should hold onto around 45 per cent of its original value after a typical three-year/36,000-mile ownership period.